Viewing Details about Reflection Refreshes, Use, Size, and More

 Opens a list of all of the jobs that created and refreshed a reflection.

-Shows which type of refresh is set for a reflection.
+Shows which type of refresh was last used for a reflection.

-- Full: All of the data in the reflection is replaced.
+- Full: All of the data in the reflection was replaced.
 The new data is based on the current data in the underlying dataset.

-- Incremental: Data added to the underlying dataset since the last refresh of the reflection is appended to the existing data in the reflection.
+- For reflections defined on all other tables: Data added to the underlying dataset since the last refresh of the reflection was appended to the existing data in the reflection.

-- None: Incremental is set.
+- None: Incremental refreshes were selected in the settings for the table.
 However, Dremio has not confirmed that it is possible to refresh the reflection incrementally.
+Applies only to reflections that are not defined on Iceberg or Delta Lake tables.

 For more information, see Refreshing Reflections.